 Latvian cuisine has been influenced by German cuisine due to centuries of German rule.
 It has also subsumed the Livonian cuisine as Livonians became a small minority.
 The most ubiquitous Livonian food is Sklandrausis sweet pie made of rye dough with potato and carrot paste.

 Riga Black Balsam (45%) is considered to be the national alcoholic beverage, having entire souvenir shops dedicated to it in Riga.
-This herbal liquor has been brewed since 18th century.
+This herbal liquor has been brewed since the 18th century.
 However, beer is more popular for local consumption, with vodka also popularized by Russians.
-Among non-alcoholic beverages, kvas is popular, however it faces tough competition from Western soft drinks.
+Among non-alcoholic beverages, kvas is popular, however, it faces tough competition from Western soft drinks.

-Latvians fare better in individual sports, especially luge, skeleton and bobsleight, where they won 7 Olympic medals since 2006.
+Latvians fare better in individual sports, especially luge, skeleton, and bobsleight, where they won 7 Olympic medals since 2006.

 Latvia has no summer disciplines where it would produce good results regularly, however, talents come and go in many of them.
 The recent star is BMX cycler Māris Štrombergs who won gold medals in two Olympics in a row.

 Football and basketball are also popular in Latvia, despite a lack of recent top achievements.

 In basketball, Latvia regularly plays at European championships but has never qualified for World Championships or Olympic games after its 1990 independence.
 It has won European gold medals in 1935 and silver in 1939, but those times of Latvian basketball glory seems to have ended with Soviet occupation.
 Latvia also has basketball clubs that play in the regional leagues.
 The main clubs are “Ventspils” and “VEF Riga”.